 A tension headache, by its very name, implies the presence of stress and tension.
 Swedish massage, on the other hand, promotes relaxation and relieves muscle tension.
 When muscles become tight due to stress or poor posture, they eventually adapt a chronically shortened state.
 Swedish massage teaches the body how to let go of muscle tension and reset muscle tone.

 Rolfing, Hellerwork, Structural Integration, and CORE are examples of the types of bodywork designed to improve posture and structural alignment.
 A primary cause of chronic headaches is poor posture, which produces tension in the neck and shoulders because the weight of the head is not properly balanced on top of the spine.
 Integrative bodywork can produce a lasting postural change for greater ease of movement.
 By selectively freeing the soft tissues, integrative bodywork literally can change postural alignment and remove the stresses and strains on the muscles that cause headaches.

 Deep Tissue Therapies

 The integrative therapies mentioned above, as well as neuromuscular therapy and myofascial release, use similar techniques to free connective tissue.
 A chronically tensed muscle tends to maintain that tension, even after the stressful event has passed.
 Deep tissue techniques free the connective tissue glue, creating a new way for the muscle to function.

 Like acupuncture, reflexology works to move energy blockages in the body.
 By stimulating points on the feet that correspond to organs in the body, reflexologists can promote relaxation, reduce pain, and restore energy flow.
 Several scientific studies have shown that reflexology is a viable treatment for migraines, in some cases working as well as, or better than, medication–and without the side effects.

-Let Dr. Hatch find the right approach to help you end your battle with that nagging pain in your head.
-Give him at call at 303-841-7121 today.
+Let the team at Hatch Chiropractic find the right approach to help you end your battle with that nagging pain in your head.
+Schedule your appointment now.